osrf/ros2multirobotbook/src/ros2_api.md

     sleep(0.5)
 ```

 Try it out yourself.
-(Make sure that in every shell used below you have
+(Make sure that in every shell used you have
-sourced your ROS setup file as we discussed earlier; e.g., `source
+sourced your ROS setup file as we discussed in the previous chapter; e.g., `source
 /opt/ros/foxy/setup.bash`.)
 Copy the code block above into a file, call
 it `talker.py`, then feed it to your Python3 interpreter: